Omer-Tuna-Cavdar/AP-CS-A/AP_CollageBoard_Unit_Notes/Unite 3 _ Boolean Expressions and if Statements.md

 `Definition:`

-An if statement in Java is used to execute a block of code conditionally.
+An if statement is used to execute a block of code conditionally.
 It allows your Java program to take different paths based on the evaluation of a Boolean expression.

 `Basic Structure: `

-The basic structure of an if statement in Java is as follows:
+The basic structure of an if statement is as follows:

 if (condition) {
     // Code to be executed if the condition is true